FranciscoOnt/checkout-sdk-js/docs/interfaces/bluesnapv2paymentinitializeoptions.md

 The payment step is done through a web page via an iframe provided by the strategy.

-A set of options that are required to initialize the BlueSnap V2 payment method.

-The payment step is done through a web page via an iframe provided by the strategy.

 ## Hierarchy

 * **BlueSnapV2PaymentInitializeOptions**